...

 Safety: Use CNIC only on official channels (668 / cnic.sims.pk).
 Avoid “SIM database/owner details” sites.

-Before using 668, make sure your CNIC is typed correctly.
-A CNIC contains 13 digits, and for this SMS check you must enter it as one continuous number-no dashes (-), no spaces, and no extra words.
-Many users type it in the card style (for example 12345-1234567-1), which can cause the request to fail.
-Use digits only, like 3520112345671, and double-check each digit from your CNIC card so there’s no typing error.
+Before using 668, ensure your CNIC is typed correctly.
+A CNIC contains 13 digits, and for this SMS check, you must enter it as one continuous number—no dashes (-), no spaces, and no extra words.
+Many users type it in the card style (for example, 12345-1234567-1), which can cause the request to fail.
+Use digits only, like 3520112345671, and double-check each digit from your CNIC card to avoid typing errors.

 Open your phone’s Messages app and start a new SMS.
 In the message body, type only your 13-digit CNIC (nothing else).
 In the recipient field, enter 668, then tap Send.
 A reply usually arrives shortly.
 If the SMS doesn’t go through, check your network signal and ensure you have enough balance for an outgoing message.

-Step 3 How to Understand the Reply (Network-Wise Count)
+Step 3: Read the Reply from 668 (Network-Wise SIM Count)

 Common Issues (And Quick Fixes)